NVIDIA/cloud-native-docs/gpu-operator/gpu-driver-upgrades.rst

 About Upgrading the GPU Driver
 ******************************

-The NVIDIA driver daeamon set requires special consideration for upgrades because the driver kernel modules must be unloaded and loaded again on each driver container restart.
+The NVIDIA driver daemon set requires special consideration for upgrades because the driver kernel modules must be unloaded and loaded again on each driver container restart.
 Consequently, the following steps must occur across a driver upgrade:

 #.
 Disable all clients to the GPU driver.